arazig/Advanced-ML-project/README.md

 After running the models, use the **`(5)_Experiments.ipynb`** notebook to plots **HR**, **NDCG**, **Precision**, and **Recall** for BMF, MLP and NeuMF models.

 ### Step 5: Results
-The results of the different models can be found in each associated notebook from (1) to (5).
+The results and visualization of the different models can be found in each associated notebook from (1) to (5).

 ## Requirements
 - **Python 3.8+**